17 March 2021

 The path will take you through Hanging Meadow, an ancient grassland that is speckled with wildflowers and hums with the gentle buzz of insect life throughout the warmer seasons.

 Check off a woodland habitat on your walk, with its rich undergrowth of brambles and hazels that hide the dormouse nesting boxes.

-Don't forget, you will need a permit, map and the gate entrance code from the admissions kiosk before you enter the Loder Valley Nature Reserve.
+Don't forget to pick up a map from our Visitor Centre before you enter the Loder Valley Nature Reserve.